 - (i) "Code" means the Internal Revenue Code of 1986, as amended.
-Any reference to a specific provision of the Code includes any successor provision and the regulations promulgated under such provision. - (j) "Committee" means the Compensation, Human Resources and Management Succession Committee of the Board (or a successor committee with the same or similar authority). - (k) "Company" means Equifax Inc., a Georgia corporation, or any successor thereto. - (1) "Director" means a member of the Board, and "Non-Employee Director" means a Director who is not also an employee of the Company or its Subsidiaries. - (m) "Disability" means, except as otherwise determined by the Administrator and set forth in an Award Agreement (i) with respect to a Participant who is eligible to participate in the Company's program of long-term disability insurance, if any, a condition with respect to which the Participant is entitled to commence benefits under such program, and (ii) with respect to any Participant (including a Participant who is eligible to participate in the Company's program of long-term disability insurance, if any), the inability of the Participant to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment expected to result in death or to be of continuous duration of six (6) months or more.
-For a Director, Disability indeath or to be of continuous duration of six (6) months or more.
+Any reference to a specific provision of the Code includes any successor provision and the regulations promulgated under such provision. - (j) "Committee" means the Compensation, Human Resources and Management Succession Committee of the Board (or a successor committee with the same or similar authority). - (k) "Company" means Equifax Inc., a Georgia corporation, or any successor thereto. - (l) "Director" means a member of the Board, and "Non-Employee Director" means a Director who is not also an employee of the Company or its Subsidiaries. - (ii) with respect to a Participant who is eligible to participate in the Company's program of long-term disability insurance, if any, a condition with respect to which the Participant is entitled to commence benefits under such program, and (ii) with respect to any Participant (including a Participant who is eligible to participate in the Company's program of long-term disability insurance, if any), the inability of the Participant to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment expected to result in death or to be of continuous duration of six (6) months or more.
+For a Director, Disability shall mean the inability of the Director to perform his or her usual duties as a Board member by reason of any medically determinable physical or mental impairment expected to result in death or to be of continuous duration of six (6) months or more.
 The determination of Disability shall be made by the Administrator based upon the information provided to it. - (n) "Dividend Equivalent Unit" means the right to receive a payment, in cash or Shares, equal to the cash dividends or other distributions paid with respect to a Share. - (o) "Exchange Act" means the Securities Exchange Act of 1934, as amended.
 Any reference to a specific provision of the Exchange Act includes any successor provision and the regulations and rules promulgated under such provision. - (p) "Fair Market Value" means the fair market value of a Share, as determined in good faith by the Committee on a particular date, as follows: (i) the closing sales price on such date on the New York Stock Exchange ("NYSE"), or if no sales of Stock occur on the date in question, on the last preceding date on which there was a sale on such market; (ii) if the Shares are not listed on the NYSE, but are traded on another national securities exchange or in an over-the-counter market, the last sales price (or, if there is no last sales price reported, the average of the closing bid and asked prices) for the Shares on the particular date, or on the last preceding date on which there was a sale of Shares on that exchange or market; or (iii) if the Shares are neither listed on a national securities exchange nor traded in an over-the-counter market, the price determined by the Administrator. - (q) "Incentive Award" means the right to receive a cash payment to the extent Performance Goals are achieved, and shall include "Annual Incentive Awards" as described in Section 10 and "Long-Term Incentive Awards" as described in Section 12.